Have you ever thought about big data? Like really thought about it.

 In searching for a cost-effective way to get the 1000 Rubik’s Cubes we needed, Producer Drew Grimes stumbled on a leasing program.
 Before we knew it, the Myriad office was filled with boxes of borrowed Rubik’s Cubes.

 Then we needed manpower.
-Director Max Zampieri, Drew, and Brittain recruited friends, family, and even folks from social media to help twist and turn over 1000 cubes into just the right configurations.
+Creative Director Max Zampieri, Drew, and Brittain recruited friends, family, and even folks from social media to help twist and turn over 1000 cubes into just the right configurations.

 We very carefully moved each cube – labeled with a sticky note – from our office to the 15th floor of the Dillon in downtown Raleigh.
 With a clear view of the city skyline, we assembled the final Rubik’s Cube mural… and then we took it apart.